Code-Institute-Submissions/krisztina-szabo-personal-portfolio/README.md

 * When you open my portfolio website, you can see on each page the menu with Fontawesome icons.
   * If you `hover`, the section changes the background to green.
 The same thing happens if you move your cursor to my portrait picture or any of the buttons.
 * In the background, you can see a picture, which covers the whole page.
-* You can jump to Get In touch form (via I have and idea button), to About me page (via Tell me more success button) and you can also download my printable CV by clicking on Download my CV button.
+* You can jump to Get In touch form (via I have and idea button), to About me page (via Tell me more success button) and you can also download my printable CV by clicking on Download CV button.
-* Below the success buttons, you can connect me on social media accounts (Facebook and LinkedIn) or You can visit my GitHub repositories.
+* There are three other navigation buttons: these are not leading you around the page, they are external links, drawing your attention to visit my professional profile on LinkedIn or my Github account.
-* On every page you can find a footer, where you can see two buttons: one leading you to my LinkedIn profile and one to my GitHub repositories.
+* On every page you can find a footer, where you can see three buttons: you can connect me on social media accounts (Facebook and LinkedIn) or you can visit my GitHub repositories.
   * All of the buttons on the website have the same style.

 #### About me